desihub/imaginglss/docs/datamodel.rst

  - :py:meth:`~imaginglss.model.datarelease.DataRelease.readout`   : reading out pixel value of an image for coordinates on the sky.

-Catalog information is handled by :py:class:`imaginglss.model.catalog.Catalogue`, which stores the object catalogs associated with a data release.
+Catalog information is handled by :py:class:`imaginglss.model.catalogue.Catalogue`, which stores the object catalogs associated with a data release.
 The catalogs are contained in many small FITS files, but this class caches the